git-kick/ioBroker.e3dc-rscp/README.md

 <a name="toc"></a>
 ## Adapter configuration
-Here is what to configure when creating a new instance of the adapter:
+Here is what to configure when creating a new instance of the adapter.
+Options are organized in Tabs.
+### Tab "Options"
  <table>
   <tr>
     <th>Input field</th>